 The accent symbols introduced above are only used within UEB.
-Other braille codes have different conventions, that are not discussed in this manual, for showing accents.
-For more information refer to Section 13 (Foreign Language) of The Rules of Unified English Braille: Second Edition 2013 and World Braille Usage 2013.
+Other braille codes have different conventions for showing accents, that are not discussed in this manual.
+For more information refer to the ABA Guidelines for Foreign Language Material, 2019 which can be found at brailleaustralia.org.